Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 And now everyone can exhale.

-Russell Wilson proved he’s just fine, the running game felt imposing in a way it hasn’t for a while, and the defensive additions over the last weeks and months may be about to truly pay off.
+Russell Wilson proved he’s just fine, the running game felt imposing in a way it hasn’t for a while, and the defensive additions over the last weeks and months feel like they’re beginning to truly pay off.

 Put it together, and the Seahawks got a 28-21 win over Arizona that felt like the best of the year.